-The overwhelming majority of new material in the 2016 Children Missing Education Guidance is directed at schools, making explicit reference to academies and independent schools, and reflecting the new duties introduced by the amended Pupil Registration Regulations.
-Much of this is about more accurate record keeping, working more closely with the local authority, and sharing information without delay.
+The 2016 CME guidance is more than twice as long as the previous version.
+The majority of new material is directed at schools, making explicit reference to academies and independent schools, requiring more accurate record keeping, working more closely with the local authority, and sharing information without delay.

 The emphasis is on "non-standard transition points": "Schools are under an automatic duty to provide information to the local authority for non-standard transitions.
 This relates to pupils removed from the admission register before completing the final year of education normally provided by the school, or pupils added to the admission register after the start of the first year of education normally provided by that school."